1etu/dolap-username-scraper/README.md

 <div style="border: 2px solid yellow; color: white; background-color: rgba(255, 255, 0, 0.5); padding: 10px;">
     <p>This is a personal project and may not fully align with your specific needs or requirements.
-Please review the features and functionality to ensure it meets your expectations before using it in your own projects.</p>
+Please review the features and functionality to ensure it meets your expectations before using it.</p>
 </div>

 ## Installation